 Unusual Options Activity Insight: Vale

-Vale (NYSE:VALE) shares experienced unusual options activity on Friday.
-The stock price moved down to $21.8 following the option alert.
+Shares of Vale (NYSE:VALE) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $22.8.

 - Sentiment: BEARISH